-We’re digging into the archives again, this time with a tried and true principle for developing messages and hitting home with your target audience.
+We’re digging into the archives again, this time with a tried and true principle (known as AIDA) for developing messages and hitting home with your target audience.

 The examples are from the time the article was written (back in early 2016) – but if you look around you, you’ll see this approach in action everywhere!